-One question we see asked quite a bit is if wedding dress preservation is really worth it.
 Maybe your gown has been sitting around a while, hanging in your closet or maybe you just purchased your wedding dress in anticipation of your upcoming big day.
-The question is not whether it’s worth it to preserve your gown but rather is it worth the chance that your gown may yellow and fray if you don’t have it preserved?
-Let’s jump into a few reasons why wedding dress preservation is worth the effort and the worth the small price.
+The question is not whether it’s worth it to preserve your gown but rather is it worth the chance that your gown may end up yellowed, stained and fray if you don’t have it preserved?
+Let’s jump into a few reasons why wedding dress preservation is worth the effort and the worth the small price:

 Let’s face it, wedding dresses aren’t exactly built for wear and tear.
 With most gowns being constructed from materials such as lace, taffeta, and silk, it’s important that your gown is properly stored over the years.
 Leaving your gown hanging in the closet for years is one of the most damaging places you can store your gown.
 Material gets stretched and damaged around the hanger and material can get frayed or damaged as the gown is brushed against and moved around.
 By storing your gown in a proper preservation box, seated on a bust to keep the gown’s original form, you are protecting those delicate materials from wear and tear as your dress ages over the years.

 To Create a Living Family Heirloom that can One Day be Worn Again

 Wedding dress styles have a tendency to come and go out of style over the years.
 From plunging neck lines to sleeves to bustles, the current “in” style tends to come around full circle.
 Wouldn’t it be great if when your daughter or granddaughter’s big day came around, the dress you wore on your wedding would be back in style?
 What better way for them to honor you on their wedding day by wearing the same gown that you were married in.
 Having your gown cleaned and preserved is the only way to be sure your gown looks just as beautiful on their wedding day as it did for yours.